-Of the 19 issuers approached between November 2020 and April 2022, 18 agreed to a dialogue with OFI AM.
+Of the 19 issuers approached between November 2020 and April 2022, 18 agreed to a dialogue with OFI AM (became Ofi Invest AM on 1st January 2023).
 This campaign helped identify the good practices of some issuers, but also the challenges encountered by others, due mainly to the versatility of plastic and the difficulty of securing alternatives covering all of its applications.